BennettSmith/ebo-planner-backend/docs/use-cases/UC-03-CreateTripDraft.md

 ## Domain Invariants Enforced
 - Trip status is initialized to `DRAFT`.
-- `draftVisibility` defaults to `PRIVATE` unless explicitly set otherwise.
+- `draftVisibility` is set to `PRIVATE` and cannot be set at create time.
 - `created_by_member_id` is set to the caller and is immutable.
 - At least one organizer must exist; the creator becomes the initial organizer.